rugbyprof/5303-Adv-Database/03-Joins_and_more.md

 ### Description

 Lets Apply some of your scripting capabilities and your sql knowledge to an assignment.
-I gave everyone `read` access to the `5303_SqlZoo` in phpMyAdmin.
+First off, I gave everyone `read` access to the `5303_SqlZoo` in phpMyAdmin and you will need to copy those tables into your own database.

 ### Obtaining Data